AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Release Notes

--   2022 -- 0.4.0
+-   11/2022 -- 0.4.0

-    -   Significant work on updating footnotes throughout the first several chapters, bolding of individual names that will be covered by biographical appendix, various improvements in formatting and corrections of minor errors.
+    -   Footnotes have been reworked throughout to have JW where the author of the footnote is John Wesley Hanson and DM where the author of the footnote is Dave Mackey.

+    -   A number of improvements to formatting have been made.

     -   Splitting of lengthy paragraphs into shorter ones, especially where quotations of various authorities are present.